RoleModel/turbo-confirm/README.md

 **Note:** `@rolemodel/turbo-confirm` supports additional custom content via specially named data attributes on the confirmation trigger.

-We refer to these additional customization points as 'contentSlots' and the default configuration defines 3 (title, body, acceptText).
+We refer to these additional customization points as 'contentSlots', and the default configuration defines three: `title`, `body`, and `acceptText`.

-ContentSlots are completely optional.
-Just supply your dialog HTML with default content for any contentSlots that you don't plan to define on every confirmation trigger.
+`contentSlots` is completely optional.
+Just supply your dialog HTML with default content for any `contentSlots` you don't plan to define on every confirmation trigger.

 ### Configuration